 What is Prayer?

 So prayer is a privilege of the gospel.
 Prayer is talking to the Father through the mediation of the Son in the power of the Spirit.
-Prayer is taking part NOW in the future full and free relations we will enjoy in the presence of our heavenly Father (Revelation 21:1-7).
+Prayer is taking part in the future NOW, in light of the full and free relations we will enjoy in the presence of our heavenly Father (Revelation 21:1-7).

 What is the Purpose of Prayer?

 The purpose of prayer is to join the Father in accomplishing all His holy will here on earth as it is being done in heaven (Luke 11:1-2; Matthew 6:9-10).
 In the mystery of His sovereign will, our Father invites us to take part in His work through prayer.
 In other words, God has ordained that prayer is one of the means by which He accomplishes His will.
 Therefore, we are to pray according to the will of God (Matthew 6:10; James 4:2-3, 13-17), and ultimately, it is God’s will to sum up or unite all things under Christ (Ephesians 1:9-12).

 Thus, we offer prayer in the name of Christ, whose person and work is the basis of prayer, believing God to be faithful to accomplish all His holy will through Christ.
 And we pray in the power and fullness of the Holy Spirit so that even when we don’t know how to pray, the Spirit prays through us (Romans 8:14-17; Galatians 4:6; Ephesians 6:17-18).